Skip to main content

 Search process

-The following table illustrates the search process in Weaviate.
+The following table and figure illustrate the search process in Weaviate.
 Around the core search process, there are several steps that can be taken to improve and manipulate the search results.

 StepDescriptionOptional